afunnydev/tinysociety/content/plans/2018-09-03-mobile-tiny-house-x-room-x-bathroom-137-sq-ft.md

     Comfy, utilitarian, amazing looking, this mobile tiny house has it all for anyone who wants to dip in the self-sufficient world of tiny houses.
   image: /img/mobile-tiny-house-list.jpg
+titre: 'Mobile Tiny House | Not A Tent-Trailer, But A House'
 slider:
   - title: Mobile Tiny House Outside View
     image: /img/mobile-tiny-house-exterior-2.jpg